MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-landing-zone-content.md

 This reference architecture provides guidance for deploying a mission-critical workload that uses centralized shared services, needs on-premises connectivity, and integrates with other workloads of an enterprise.
+This guidance is intended for a workload owner who is part of an application team in the organization.

-As a workload owner, you might find yourself in this situation when there's a need to deploy the workload in an _application Azure landing zone_ provided by your organization.
-Your workload is expected to integrate with the pre-provisioned shared resources that are managed by centralized teams in the _platform Azure landing zone_ that inherits the Corp Management group.
+You might find yourself in this situation when there's a need to deploy your workload in an _application Azure landing zone_ provided by your organization.
+The workload is expected to integrate with the pre-provisioned shared resources that are managed by centralized teams in the _platform Azure landing zone_ that inherits the Corp Management group.

 In this approach, **the centrally managed components need to be highly reliable for a mission-critical workload to operate as expected.** The reliability tier of the platform and the workload must be aligned.
-The workload team must have a trusted relationship with the platform team so that unavailability issues in the foundational services, which affect the workload, are mitigated at the platform level.
+You must have a trusted relationship with the platform team so that unavailability issues in the foundational services, which affect the workload, are mitigated at the platform level.

 > [!IMPORTANT]
 > An application landing zone is a pre-provisioned subscription that's connected to the organization's shared resources.
 It has access to basic infrastructure needed to run the workload, such as networking, identity access management, policies, and monitoring capabilities.
 The Azure platform landing zones is a collection of various subscriptions each with specific functionality.
 For example, the Connectivity subscription contains Azure Private DNS Zone, ExpressRoute circuit, Firewall in a virtual network that's available for use in applicable scenarios.
 >
-> A key benefit for application teams is that they can offload management of shared resources to central teams and focus on workload development efforts.
+> You benefit by offloading management of shared resources to central teams and focus on workload development efforts.
 The organization benefits by applying consistent governance and optimizing on costs by reusing resources for multiple application teams.
 >
 > If you aren't familiar with the concept of landing zones, we highly recommend you start with [What is an Azure landing zone?](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/)